holmesmr/ndsmusicplayer-ao/README.md

 ndsmusicplayer
 ==============

-modified fork of ndsmusicplayer/vio2play that uses libao so you don't have to mess around with `aoss` or `padsp` (and use them on platforms where OSS doesn't exist at all).
+Modified fork of ndsmusicplayer/vio2play that uses libao so you don't have to mess around with `aoss` or `padsp` (and use them on platforms where OSS doesn't exist at all).
 Additionally uses CMake because I decided to.